 By Keith Bateman

-Foot strike is a poor indicator
+Foot strike is a poor indicator of running form

 Changing foot strike keeps the same basic faults

 Many semi-enlightened runners correctly know that a heel strike is bad and so consciously try to forefoot strike.
 But a little learning can be a dangerous thing.
 Although they have avoided the heel strike, the forefoot strike brings its own problems like forefoot stress fractures.
 But, injuries aside, a forefoot strike is not the cure for over-striding.
 It is easy to continue to over-stride without a heel strike simply by pointing the foot and landing on the forefoot.